aryazakaria01/Yuii-Dev/README.md

 For queries or any issues regarding the bot please open an issue ticket or visit us at [Yuii Chan Club](https://t.me/yuiichansupport)

 ## Credits
-The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just reamped to suit an Anime-centric community.
+The bot is based of on the original work done by [Arya Zakaria](https://github.com/aryazakaria01) This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!